SciCompKL/CoDiPack/documentation/user/Expresssions.md

 ```
 So a node in the traversal logic are all inermedite operations and terminators are the values on which the operations
 are evalauted.
 Links are the relations between two objects in the graph structure.
 The root is the node which received
-the leaf as an argument.
+the child as an argument.

 The traversla of the graph is done in a depth-first search (DFS).
 On each node the first link is visited and then the
-leaf of the link.
-Afterwards the leaf visits all links and so on.
+child of the link.
+Afterwards the child visits all links and so on.
 The above example would have the walk:
 ```
 Node ²
 Link ², *